Background

 Modification Cover

-Check what modifications are covered as standard vs requiring additional premium.
-Specialist insurers typically include up to £5,000 of modifications in the base premium, while standard insurers may charge for any changes.[13]
+Check what modifications are covered as standard versus requiring additional premium.
+Specialist insurers typically include up to £5,000 of modifications in the base premium, while standard insurers may charge extra for any changes.
+If you plan to modify your car over time, having a policy that accommodates this from the start saves hassle and cost.

 After an accident, will you receive a like-for-like performance car or a basic runabout?
-Policies vary significantly – specialist insurers more commonly offer performance-level courtesy cars.[16]
+Policies vary significantly – specialist insurers more commonly offer performance-level courtesy cars, which matters if your car is your daily driver.

 Compare Performance Car Insurance